codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a pile of cats?
-A Meowtain.
+What's a ninja's favorite type of shoes?
+Sneakers!

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+The name of technology company HP stands for what?
- 1. FM-7
+ 1. Howard Packmann
- 2. PC-9801
+ 2. Husker-Pollosk
- 3. MSX
+ 3. Hellman-Pohl
- 4. Xmillennium
+ 4. Hewlett-Packard

 <details>
   <summary>Answer</summary>
-  FM-7
+  Hewlett-Packard
 </details>